 Carbon monoxide alarms are a life saver...literally!
 Carbon monoxide (CO) is an invisible, odorless, and tasteless gas that is created from fuel burning appliances, such as your furnace or generators.
-Having the proper amount of CO alarms helps you achieve peace of mind for the safety of your family.
+Having the proper amount of CO alarms installed in your house helps you achieve peace of mind for the safety of your family.
 However, it is important to be educated to know how your alarm communicates with you.
-There are several reasons as to why your carbon monoxide alarm could be chirping.
+There are several reasons as to why your carbon monoxide detector could be beeping or chirping.
 Learn what each type of chirp indicates.

 Different Types of Beeps and Chirps: